stormdirus2/nox/README.md

 * Do not shoot shielding entities (you must bait it out)
 * Set the target on fire for 4 seconds when in close proximety (2 blocks)

+### Ghasts..
+* +150% base health
+* Spawn more frequently
+* Fireballs are twice as powerful
+* Fireballs no longer deal 1000 damage to Ghasts (:concern:)
+* Fireball cooldown is 3 times less

 ### Piglins..
 * Can mine blocks (Brutes as well)
 * Aggro unless a Player is wearing only golden armor (you can wear just golden boots)